iiab/iiab/roles/usage/README.md

 ![](usage4.jpg)

 The start and end date section always assumes that the user wants the end date to be now.
-If the user wanted to see the hourly chart for four weeks ago,she would click "week", and then click "earlier" 4 times, and then set end end date with the keyboard to set the end of that week, and click "Redraw".
+If the user wanted to see the hourly chart for four weeks ago, she would click "week", and then click "earlier" 4 times, and then set end date with the keyboard to set the end of the desired week, and click "Redraw".

 ### Internals
 The database update program, /usr/bin/iiab-wifidata.py, writes to the database (/opt/iiab/clientdata.sqlite) after using the ```"hostapd_cli all_sta"``` command to get the current WiFi statistics.
 This "cli" (command line interface) returns data that looks like this: